Do I need a referral to see one of the pediatricians?

 What happens if I can’t make my appointment?

 Your appointment time has been reserved for you well in advance.
 To help us minimize wait times, let us know if you cannot attend so the spot can be filled.
-If you notify us more than 48 hours prior to your appointment, your appointment will be rebooked, but this may take some time.
+If you notify us more than 48 hours prior to your appointment, your appointment will be rebooked, but it is likely that the next available consultation appointment will be in 3 months or more.

 If you do not show up for your consult (first) appointment or cancel with less than 48 hours’ notice; your referral will be cancelled and you will need to be re-referred and re-triaged.